joshbegley/nyt-latest/previous.md

 `A reading list outside the progressive box.`\
 https://nytimes.com/2024/05/03/opinion/columbia-core.html

-**How ‘Star Wars’ Fans Saved the Original Movies**\
+**How Rebel ‘Star Wars’ Fans Saved the Original Movies**\
 `George Lucas wants them to fade into oblivion.
-But some rebel fans spent more than a decade digitally restoring the original “Star Wars” trilogy, preserving the movies as they were shown in theaters.`\
+But some fans spent more than a decade digitally restoring the original “Star Wars” trilogy, preserving the movies as they were shown in theaters.`\
 https://nytimes.com/2024/05/03/arts/star-wars-films-george-lucas.html